MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/monitor-and-report-identities.md

 ---
 title: Identity monitoring and reporting in Microsoft 365 security center
-description: Describes how you can monitor the identities in your organization and keep track of suspicious or risky behaviors.
+description: Describes how you can monitor the users in your organization and keep track of suspicious or risky behaviors.
-keywords: security, malware, Microsoft 365, M365, security center, monitor, report, identity ms.prod: microsoft-365-enterprise
+keywords: security, malware, Microsoft 365, M365, security center, monitor, report, identity, users ms.prod: microsoft-365-enterprise ms.mktglfcycl: deploy
-ms.mktglfcycl: deploy
 ms.localizationpriority: medium